 - CT w IV contrast

-- Findings: thickened, inflamed appendix with surrounding “stranding” indicative of inflammation, > 7 mm in diameter, mural enhancement or “target sign”
+- Thickened, inflamed appendix with surrounding “stranding” indicative of inflammation, >7 mm in diameter, mural enhancement or “target sign”

 - Success of study depends greatly on skill of the sonographer